1st Swiss Regiment (France): First Battle of Polotsk

 At the very beginning of the invasion, the II Corps was detached along with Maréchal d'Empire Étienne Macdonald's X Corps to guard the left, or northern, flank of the advancing Grande Armée, which generally followed the line of the Dvina River.
 After encountering stiff resistance from the 1st Detached Corps from the Russian First Western Army led by the soon to be well known Lieutenant General Peter Wittgenstein, both the II and VI (Bavarian) Corps under General de Division Laurent de Gouvion-Saint-Cyr fell back and took up a defensive position in and around Polotsk.

-On 17 August, General Wittgenstein attacked the French in force, inflicting a sharp reserve on the II and VI Corps where Oudinot was wounded, and command was given to Marshal St Cyr, commanding VI Corps.
+On 17 August, General Wittgenstein attacked the French in force, inflicting a sharp reverse on the II and VI Corps where Oudinot was wounded, and command was given to Marshal St Cyr, commanding VI Corps.
 The latter earned his Marshal's baton on the 18th when he counter-attacked and drove off the Russian Corps.
 During the engagement, the 1st, 2nd, and 3rd Swiss Regiments were initially not engaged, but the 18th St Cyr placed them in reserve as a precaution in case the action went against the French.
 St Cyr is said to have noted:

 In the afternoon, the 1st, 2nd, and 3rd Swiss Regiments were called upon to play a small but important role in the action when General Wittgenstein launched a bold cavalry charge to stabilise his deteriorating position.
 The Russian cavalry overran a French brigade but were brought up short of their full objective by several squares of Swiss.
 The Marquis de Gouvion-Saint-Cyr, who was riding in a carriage because of a wound he had suffered, was nearly captured when his transport was upset but was saved by the 3rd Swiss Regiment.
 The casualties overall of the Swiss, fortunately, were very light.

 For the next two months, the Swiss led a relatively calm existence in and around Polotsk despite the enemy's relative proximity.
 The fact that all the Swiss regiments were serving together for the first time since they were formed meant that there were many occasions for socialising among relatives and old comrades-in-arms who had not seen each other for a long time.
 The men built sturdy huts for themselves and entrenchments and field fortifications wherever the rivers did not cover the town's approaches.
 Meanwhile, the officers hunted and fought duels.
 Daily life here, however, was far from perfect, because a lack of fresh food and clean water led to outbreaks of dysentery and other diseases that ravaged the strength of the Swiss regiments.